SetiawanFadzli/solesprint/README.md

 # INSTALLATION
 1.Unzip the downloaded archive

-2.Copy and paste corporate-dashboard-laravel folder in your projects folder.
+2.Copy and paste solesprint folder in your projects folder.
 Rename the folder to your project's name

 3.In your terminal run composer install